kirkbushell/eloquence/README.md

 deleted, the count cache observer will update the appropriate user's count cache for their posts.
 In this case, it would update posts_count on the user model.

+The example above uses the following conventions:

+* post_count is a defined field on the User model table
+* user_id is the field representing the foreign key on the post model
+* id is the primary key on the user model table

+These are, however - configurable:

+    class Post extends Eloquent implements CountCache {
+        public function countCaches() {
+            return [
+                'num_posts' => ['Post', 'users_id', 'id']
+            ];
+        }
+    }

+This example customises the count cache field, and the related foreign key, with num_posts and users_id, respectively.

 #### Setup the observer

 You could do this in a service provider for your application: